 - 30 g granulated sugar

-Using a food processor ground your cookies.
-In a separate bowl, combine them with the rest of the crust ingredients using a spoon.
-Press the mixture into the bottom and a little up the sides of the pan.
+- Using a food processor ground your cookies.
+In a separate bowl, combine them with melted butter, cinnamon and granulated sugar using a spoon.
+Press the mixture into the bottom and up the sides of the pan a little bit.
 Bake for 5-6 minutes then set aside to cool.

-The batter will be thin, but you don't have to worry about it.
+- The mixture will be quite thin, but you don't have to worry about it.
 Pour it over a cooled and baked cookie crust.
-Bake for 30-40 minutes, it depends on the pan.
+Bake for 30-40 minutes, it depends on the pan and thickness of the cheesecake.
 The smaller pan will yield a higher cheesecake, thus will need more time to bake.